-As a child, I dreamed of other countries (mainly those with sunshine).
-It may have been an escape from tricky family life but also, there was magic out there and I wanted a piece of it.
+Growing up in North Yorkshire, as a boy I dreamt of visiting other countries (mainly those with sunshine).
+It may have been an escape from tricky family life, but also, there was magic out there, and I wanted a big piece of it.

-My grandfather, a Desert rat in World War II, entranced me with tales of his exploits in Morocco, Tunisia and Egypt.
-I was hooked.
+My grandfather, a Desert rat in World War II, entranced me with tales of his exotic exploits in Morocco, Tunisia and Egypt.
+I was instantly hooked.

-I loved art and design and after school, was accepted into art school in London, graduating with a degree as a graphic designer.
-I then worked my way up to become a creative director in the cut-throat world of advertising but gradually grew disheartened in making brands that I didn’t care about (or worse that I ethically struggled with), look good.
+I loved art and design, and after school, I was accepted into art school in London, graduating with a degree as a graphic designer, and then working my way up to become a creative director in the cut-throat world of advertising.

-So in 1999 I threw in the designer towel and left England with a girlfriend to travel through Asia while discovering a newfound love for creative writing and photography.
+So in 1999, I threw in the advertising agency towel, packed a backpack and left England to travel through Asia while discovering a newfound love for travel writing and photography.

 Travel changed me from the inside out.
-It opened my eyes to different cultures and humanity – we are all essentially the same, aren’t we?
+It opened my eyes to different cultures and humanity and gifted me the realisation that essentially, we are all the same, aren’t we?

-After travelling around Australia, I arrived in Brisbane, skint and got a gig at Flight Centre, working in the head office’s internal advertising agency, ‘Artworks’.
+After travelling around Australia, I arrived in Brisbane and got a gig at Flight Centre, working in the head office’s internal advertising agency, ‘Artworks’.
 I couldn’t believe my love of design and travel could exist in one job.